oliverschmidt/a2pico/demo/README.md

 12. Quit the terminal emulator (or de-assert DTR, if possible).
 After eight further chars entered on the Apple II, the Apple II firmware makes the speaker beep.

 13. Connect the terminal emulator again (or assert DTR again) and the eight chars are sent to it.

+14. Hit Ctrl-Reset.
+The string ` RES ` is displayed on the terminal.

 ## Theory of operation